Skip to main content

 Why it matters

-The shift from search engines to answer engines is the underlying trend that makes GEO necessary as a distinct discipline.
+The shift from search engines to answer engines is the underlying trend that makes AEO/GEO necessary as a distinct discipline.
 When a customer asks an answer engine for product recommendations, the AI synthesizes a response that names specific brands — no clicking through to 10 blue links, no evaluating multiple pages.
 The answer engine makes the initial brand selection on behalf of the customer.
 Brands not mentioned in the synthesized answer are excluded from the customer’s consideration set.

 How it applies in practice